-The Wayne Morse Center trains future public leaders to reach beyond partisan labels and conflicts to encourage fresh thinking and effective solutions to public problems.
-It carries on the fighting spirit and political independence of Oregon’s Senator Wayne Morse by promoting education and research to advance justice and democracy.
+The Wayne Morse Center promotes public leadership that encourages fresh thinking and effective solutions to public problems.
+It carries on the fighting spirit and political independence of Oregon’s Senator Wayne Morse by fostering education and research to advance justice and democracy.

 The Wayne Morse Chair of Law and Politics was established in 1981.
 Funds for the Morse Chair came primarily from contributions to a memorial fund that was established in 1974 following the death of Senator Morse.
 Charles Porter, a longtime friend and member of the U.S. House of Representatives, spearheaded fundraising along with staff at the UO.
 The U.S. Congress also contributed $190,849 under a challenge grant operated from the Department of Education.